Colorado tick fever (CTF) is a viral infection. It is spread by the bite of the Rocky Mountain wood tick (Dermacentor andersoni).

 There are no specific treatments for this viral infection.

 The provider will make sure the tick is fully removed from the skin.

 You may be told to take a pain reliever if you need it.
 DO NOT give aspirin to a child who has the disease.
 Aspirin has been linked with Reye syndrome in children.
-It may also cause other problems in Colorado tick fever.
+It may also cause other problems in CTF.

 If complications develop, treatment will be aimed at controlling the symptoms.

 CTF usually goes away by itself and is not dangerous.